H1s6n/3D-Printed-Robotic-Arm/README.md

 *Enabling STEM Education Through a Remote, Gesture-Controlled Surgical Robot*, which uses the same arm platform.

-Built as an MSc thesis project; the full write-up is in `docs/thesis.pdf`.
+Built as a thesis project

 If you cite the arm design: